datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

        service: ambassador
    ```

-   Note that the `spec.ports` has been changed so both the HTTP and HTTPS ports forward to the cleartext port 8080 on Emissary-ingress.
+   Note that the `spec.ports` has been changed so both the HTTP and HTTPS ports forward to the cleartext port 8080 on Edge Stack.

 * **`Host`:**

-   The `Host` configures how Emissary-ingress handles encrypted and cleartext traffic.
-The following `Host` configuration tells Emissary-ingress to `Route` cleartext traffic that comes in from the load balancer:
+   The `Host` configures how Edge Stack handles encrypted and cleartext traffic.
+The following `Host` configuration tells Edge Stack to `Route` cleartext traffic that comes in from the load balancer:

    ```yaml
    apiVersion: getambassador.io/v3alpha1